qwaneu/qwaneu.github.io/_drafts/team-fluency-feedback-with-systems-thinking.md

 symptoms alone.

 > Often, teams already get new insights and ideas for action from the diagnostic
 > workshop itself.
-This is to be expected in a complex system like a team, where
+This is to be expected in a complex adaptive system like a
-> observing also means influencing - *diagnosis = intervention*.
+> team, where you cannot observing without influencing - "diagnosis is
+> intervention".

 # Making sense of what's been said

-To make sense of all the details, we use a technique called Diagrams of Effects (DoE), from the field of systems thinking.
-In a DoE, we try to map the system in terms of variables and how these variables influence each other.
+To make sense of all the details, we use a technique called Diagrams of Effects, from the field of systems thinking.
+In a diagram of effects, we map the system in terms of variables and how these variables influence each other.

 We start out with writing down candidate variables on post-its.
 A variable is something that can increase or decrease, something that you can measure or observe in practice.
-Initially it is mostly brainstorming and diverging:
+Initially it is mostly a diverging brainstorm activity, where we mostly note down variables that we heard in the team conversation:

 ![initial brainstorm of variables with many post-its, in this case on a Miro board](/attachments/blogposts/2021/afd-many-postits.jpg)

-Some examples of the variables we have found for this team:
+Some examples of the variables we have identified for this team:
 - Smoothness of delivery to production
 - Size of business increments
 - Defects in CI/CD pipeline